thorGabe123/MLOps/reports/README.md

 > Answer:

 Student s203861 set up the cookie cutter project, did the initial fine-tuning of the model through colab, set up the GCP container registry, and wrote unit tests for model and training.

 Student s232855

 Student s194638

 Student s232909

 Student s232268

-All members contributed to the project
+All members contributed to the project by